 Use / Application Institution / Companies General description Value proposition Key Activities Customer Segments Costs Structures Revenue Streams cases, the cost of energy is reduced.
 CEL for every 5 MWh generated) Smart lighting Deloitte (UK) This business model has become more common in commercial and city-wide installations of LED lights, specifically in retrofitting buildings and outdoor facilities, with the aim of reducing installation costs.
-Lighting vendors have used a LaaS strategy to sell value-added services, such as Internet-connected lighting and energy management (Lighting as a service).
-Value is generated by bundling into a single offering the various elements that are usually sold separately.
-Lighting as a Service (LaaS) is a service delivery model in which a lighting service is charged on a subscription basis rather than via a one-time payment.
-Development of on- and off-site energy supply solutions, including PPAs, and energy storage and management.
-Strategic guidance across procurement, financing, operations and maintenance of the customer's entire energy portfolio.
-Utilities; industrial companies; tech companies; specialist renewable providers; telcos and start-ups.
-Costs, including equipment, construction, operations, monitoring and maintenance, are the responsibility of the service provider.
-The customer pays for an all-inclusive package, and not per unit consumed.
-Transport for personal use, Transport cargo Innogy, MakerDAO, Share & Charge Foundation (Germany) E-mobility wallet is an electronic wallet mechanism through blockchain with which invoices for energy charging of electric vehicles can be managed.
-Customers can charge their EVs using a large network of stations and pay using DAI, a stable crypto currency.
-Thus, providing a decentralized, private and transparent payment option.
-Software development Association of charge stations owners (Innogy), charging network (Share & charge Foundation) and crypto-currency party (MakerDAO) Private EV owners Development and maintenance of cloud-base software.
-No direct revenue streams
+Lighting vendors have used a LaaS strategy to sell value-added services, such as Internet-connected lighting and energy management (Lighting as a service). bundling into a single offering the various elements that are usually sold separately.
+Lighting as a Service (LaaS) is a service delivery model in including PPAs, and energy storage and management. industrial companies; tech companies; specialist renewable equipment, Transport for personal use, Transport cargo Innogy, MakerDAO, Share & Charge Foundation (Germany) E-mobility wallet is an electronic wallet mechanism through blockchain with which invoices for energy charging of electric vehicles can be managed. o de la companya de Software development Association of charge stations owners (Innogy), charging network (Share & charge Foundation) and crypto-currency party (MakerDAO) Private EV owners ' No direct revenue streams

 Use / Application Institution / Companies General description Value proposition Key Activities Customer Segments Costs Structures Revenue Streams Smart Home & Building Honeywell International, Inc. It is an American multinational conglomerate company that produces a variety of commercial and consumer products, engineering services and aerospace systems for a wide variety of customers, from private consumers to major corporations and governments.
 The company operates three business units, Honeywell Aerospace, Honeywell Automation and Control Solutions, and Honeywell Performance Materials and Technologies.
 Honeywell provides value to its clients in the following ways: its industry experience and expertise; its brand recognition and reputation; its security and reliability; and the quality of its products and manufacturing process, with the Company providing a range of high-quality products.
 Honeywell is a technology and manufacturing company.
 Regarding the Automation and Control Solutions (ACS) segment, offers a range of environmental, energy solutions, productivity, security, and industrial safety solutions.
 Homes, commercial buildings and industrial facilities.
 Honeywell incurs costs in relation to the operation of its research and development facilities, the management of its supply chain, the production and storage of its products, the sale and distribution of its products, the management of its partnerships, and the retention of its personnel.
 Revenues at Automation and Control Solutions Sales include revenues derived from the sale of energy, safety and security products, and the sale of building solutions and distribution services.
 Mobility (use class), Smart traffic Chargepoint (USA) Chargepoint sells charging stations for electric vehicles.
 These stations have smart features related to software and network, and are designed to be distributed at large scale, and shared among private owners.
-Chargepoint also sells software services to operate the network of distributed charge stations, with which station ChargePoint creates value for owners by installing EV charging stations to help companies attract customers, tenants, or employees, increase property value and duration of tenancy, and establish brand around green leadership.
-Software development Charging station R&D Strategic association with third party charging networks to provide roaming Industrial, commercial, public sector and domestic buildings.
-Electric vehicle fleet managers EV owners Development and maintenance of cloud-base software.
-Manufacturing and selling of charging stations.
-Revenues come from charging stations selling, software services, and hardware/software support.
+Chargepoint also sells software services to operate the network of distributed charge stations, with which station for owners by installing EV charging stations to help companies attract customers, tenants, or employees, increase property value and duration of tenancy, and third party charging and domestic buildings.
+Electric vehicle · '